Monitored fermions with conserved $\mathrm{U}(1)$ charge: Conclusions future directions

 In passing, we note that, while we have focussed on monitored dynamics, formally similar problems arise if we measure the physical degrees of freedom in the bulk of a 2D random PEPS wavefunction or similar.
 Again the $N\to 1$ limit arises naturally to handle Born's rule and in the free fermion case we expect an NL$\sigma M$ description.
 This context allows for a larger family of tensor networks that do not represent Kraus operators \cite{nahum2023renormalization}, so allows for additional tuning parameters.

 Progress could also be made on the formalism for the free fermion dynamics problems.
 In the context of Anderson localization it is well known that an alternative to replicas is the ``supersymmetry'' method \cite{efetov1999supersymmetry}, in which the path integral is formulated using bosons and fermions.
 In the present model, the replica spin chain (\ref{eq:Hamiltonian-final}) would become a chain of interacting superspins \cite{zirnbauer1994towards,kondev1997supersymmetry,gruzberg1999exact}.
 It would be interesting to see how the separation of the charge and entanglement sectors works in this formalism.
+This may lead to a more rigorous field-theoretic description of the dynamics.
 The supersymmetric formalism might also give a simple picture for the strongly disentangled limit, in terms of a product ground state of the superspin chain.

 Finally, we note that at present there is a lack of mathematically rigorous results for the phase structure of monitored many-body systems (we lack even proofs of the stability of ``trivial'' disentangled phases).
 The formal analogies with Anderson localization give hope that the free fermion setting may be simpler in this regard than the interacting case.